dzeto/ComfyUI_txt_prompt_loader/README.md

-# ComfyUI Txt Folder Indexer
+# ComfyUI TXT Prompt Loader

 A lightweight, high-efficiency custom node for **massive automated prompting** in ComfyUI.